 Srishti is a Behaviour Consultant for Laurel Behaviour Support Services.
 She graduated from Simon Fraser University with a Bachelors of Science in Health Science.
 Srishti then pursued her post-baccalaureate in Applied Behaviour Analysis through Capilano University and also attained her qualification as a Board Certified Assistant Behavior Analyst (BCaBA).
 She has the training to implement PECS® (picture exchange communication system).
 She is passionate about early intervention and using applied behaviour analysis in a collaborative approach to help the families gain the skills to help their children develop functional communication, play, and life skills that will create a positive long-term outcome for the family as a whole.
 Srishti is fluent in both English and Hindi and can provide services in Hindi upon request.

 Ateeq is a Board Certified Behaviour Analyst (BCBA) and currently works at Laurel as a behaviour consultant.
 Ateeq’s educational background includes a B.Sc. in Psychology from the University of Toronto and an M.A. in Applied Behaviour Analysis (ABA) from Brock University.
-Prior to joining Laurel in 2018, Ateeq spent the past 7-years working with children and adults with a wide range of developmental disabilities (e.g., autism, intellectual disabilities, etc.).
-Ateeq has extensive experience supporting individuals with complex challenging behaviours (e.g., aggression, self-injury) and providing ABA-based training to families, behaviour interventionists, and residential care teams.
-Ateeq’s aim is to promote ethical practices while making a socially significant impact in the lives the persons he serves
+Over the years, Ateeq has worked with children and adults with a wide range of developmental disabilities (e.g., autism, intellectual disability, etc.).
+Ateeq has extensive experience supporting individuals with complex behavioural challenges and providing ABA-based training to families, behaviour interventionists, and residential care teams.
+Ateeq’s aim is to promote ethical practices while making a socially significant impact in the lives of persons with special needs

 Saddiqua is a Behaviour Consultant for Laurel Behaviour Support Services.
 After earning a Bachelor of Arts degree from York University in 1999, Saddiqua became a Behaviour Interventionist at the New Haven Learning Centre in Toronto, a school for children with autism.
 At New Haven, Saddiqua was trained in the principles and application of ABA.
 Over the course of four years and through continued training and supervision, Saddiqua became a supervisor responsible for the training and supervision of interventionists and developing and overseeing the individual programs for children within a classroom.
 In 2005, Saddiqua began a new life in Vancouver with her family and earned a master’s degree in special education at UBC.
 During the course of her program at UBC, she continued to work within the field and in 2009, became a Board Certified Behaviour Analyst.
 Saddiqua has over 15 years’ experience working with children who have autism and is proud to be a part of the Laurel team!